SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 3. Computes similarity scores between all possible pairs
 4. Uses cross-entropy loss to push matching pairs together
 5. While pushing non-matching pairs apart in the embedding space

-The temperature parameter helps control how "strict" the model is in its matching - lower values make it more certain about its choices, while higher values make it more flexible.

 <br>